 10. It is useless to ask for help, because there are no resources for caregivers

-Resources exist, but 65% of caregivers don’t know where to find them.
+Resources exist, but many people do not know where to find them.
 Lack of time or proximity of services may also be major barriers to accessing resources.
 In order to benefit from support, it is important that you recognize yourself as a caregiver.
-Identifying your role and challenges and asking for help will provide you with easier access the resources you are entitled to use.
+Assess your challenges and your needs and then ask for help.